merchantprotocol/documentation/docs/05_Magento_v1/02_Multiple_Warehouse/05_Multiple_Mode_Delivery_Methods.md

 **Table 10.
 Lowest Grand Total – Summary Prices**

-As you can see in the Table 10, the lowest cart price is $23.50.
-Thus the item A will be offered from the Kansas and the item B – from the Colorado.
+As you can see in Table 10, the lowest cart price is $23.50.
+Thus, item A will be shipped from the Kansas warehouse and item B from Colorado.

 #### Priority

-You have multiple warehouses.
-One of them may be the main (Colorado) and the rest are additional (Kansas, New York, California).
+You have multiple warehouses, the main warehouse could be in Colorado and the rest in states such as Kansas, New York and  California.

-In administrator panel follow: Catalog -> Manage Warehouses.
+In the administrator panel follow: Catalog -> Manage Warehouses.

 ![Multiple Warehouse – Manage Warehouses](multiple-warehouse-warehouse-manage-700x217.png)

 The smallest number means the highest priority.
-In the screenshot above we can see the following warehouse priority:
+In the screenshot above, we can see the following warehouse priority:

 1. Colorado
 1. Kansas
 1. New York
 1. California

-The Priority option lets you offer the customer (John Doe) the products (Item A and Item B) from the warehouses in order of their priorities, starting with the highest priority warehouse first.
+The Priority option lets you offer the customer (John Doe) the products (Item A and Item B) from the warehouses in order of priority, starting with the highest priority warehouse first.
 If one of the products is out of stock (Colorado), the system will offer this item from another warehouse (Kansas) according to priority and so on.

 #### Manual Selection

-You can give the possibility to your visitors to select a warehouse for each product individually.
+You can allow visitors to select a warehouse for each product individually.

 ![Multiple Warehouse - Cart - Multiple Mode - Manual Selection](multiple-warehouse-cart-multiple-mode-manual-selection-700x398.png)